ashutoshmjain/gita/src/mathuraChap08.md

 An Angel was flying past in his chariot.
 His fairer friend, sitting besides, saw the massive fire.
 She asked  him to take a swing down - to check if they could help someone.
 We can't go on with our gifted lives with no attention to those who actually need our skills? - she urged her Angel.
 Probably guilty of her privileges.

 Angel cautioned her for they were expressly forbidden from causing glitches in the lower worlds -  but who may deny the fairy of charm her wishful musings.
 Even `Rama` couldn't convince `Siya` that a golden deer is nothing but a trap.
-The bridge between the left and right half is a "protocol of submission" - not "reason", for the very idea of "reason" is to choose one side of duality.
+The bridge between the left  and right halves is a "protocol of submission" - not "reason!

 He took a nose-dive and they both saw this intriguing scene - a strong able man in his mid thirties sitting on a dead branch that may break any time.
 And right below him fire was still raging high.
 From a distance, they couldn't see the man was aptly catching drops of honey directly into his open mouth.
 They also didn't see the bees were biting all over him.
 They were probably enraged on debasement of their earnest savings - and they wanted someone to pay the price.